Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 with good rankings

-Great potential for sites,
+Great potential for pages

-to gain visibility via source mentions
+to gain visibility through source citations

 Less focus on paid

-search results due to prominent
+search results due to the prominent

 display of the AI overview